 Decoding Real Estate Risks: A Guide for Investors

 Today I wanted to address an issue that is near and dear to my heart.
 I’ve been in the real estate world as of the time of this writing for close to 19 years and an owner and developer for nearly 10 years.
 As a native to Los Angeles, I’ve seen this city change from good, to great, to now a mixed bag of uncertainty.
 It is my contention that the core of most of society’s problems in our time actually emanate from the increasing risk profile that property owners have to assume on a year over year basis.
 If these risks were addressed in a logical fashion, I believe over the long term, you would see the quality of housing increase while pricing would fall simultaneously.
 In any event, I wanted to take some time here to show you some aspects of the thought process that we consider when we’re making an investment in a potential project and the risks that surround them.
-[Tax Advice for Real Estate Investments]
+[Tax Advisors for Real Estate Investments]

 Margin of Error